 This is generally known as affiliate marketing.
 Here is an overview of the process.

 - You find which products you want to promote

-- You add the links/banners in your blog
+- You add the links/banners to your blog.

-- When someone clicks on the links, they are redirected to the website of the provider
+- When someone clicks on the links, they are redirected to the provider’s website.

 - When they make a purchase, you get the agreed commission

 Well, is not as easy as it sounds.
 You still need to find the right products to promote, and you still need to test if your readers and community are willing to pay money to buy the products you suggest.

 Some things to know before getting into affiliate marketing: